Advertiser Disclosure

 Fees

 Many crypto exchanges charge fees for each transaction.
 These fees may not scare long-term investors since they rarely make transactions.
 However, fees can wipe out a trader’s profits.
 Since traders may make numerous trades in a given week, they get hit with more fees.
-Day trading enthusiasts get hit with the most fees due to their number of transactions.
+Day trading enthusiasts get hit with the most fees due to the number of transactions they make.
 Some crypto exchanges justify higher fees with insurance and a greater range of coins.
 Traders who are only interested in Bitcoin and Ethereum can search for the lowest fees since they can choose from more exchanges.

 Liquidity